HamidRezaSZ/HamidRezaSZ/README.md

 ## 💫About Me

-I'm **HamidReza Sadeghzadeh**, a **Computer Engineering Student** at **Sharif University of Technology** and a passionate **Software Engineer** with 3+ years of experience in designing, developing, and maintaining high-performance applications using Python and its frameworks (Django, Flask, FastAPI, etc.) and Node.js with TypeScript.
-Proficient in database management (PostgreSQL, MongoDB, Redis) and scalable architectures using Docker, Kubernetes, and Celery.
-Passionate about AI integration, automation, and system optimization.
-Excels in collaborative environments and continuously explores new technologies to enhance software efficiency.
+I'm **HamidReza Sadeghzadeh**, a **Computer Engineering Student** at **Sharif University of Technology** and a passionate **Software Engineer** with 4+ years of professional experience in building, scaling, and optimizing backend systems and distributed applications.
+Skilled in Python (Django, FastAPI, Flask) and Node.js (TypeScript), with strong expertise in database management (PostgreSQL, MongoDB, Redis) and cloud-native environments (Docker, Kubernetes, Celery).
+Experienced in developing microservices, integrating AI/ML solutions, and automating workflows to improve efficiency.
+Adept at designing resilient architectures, collaborating across teams, and delivering high-quality products in fast-paced environments.
+Passionate about leveraging AI, automation, and distributed computing to create intelligent, scalable solutions.

 ## 💻Skills & Technologies